codeface-io/SwiftNodes/README.md

 ## Development Status

 From version/tag 0.1.0 on, SwiftNodes adheres to [semantic versioning](https://semver.org).
-So until it has reached 1.0.0, its API may still break frequently, and we express breaks in minor version bumps.
+So until it has reached 1.0.0, its API may still break frequently, and we express those breaks with minor version bumps.

 SwiftNodes is already being used in production, but [Codeface](https://codeface.io) is still its primary client.
 SwiftNodes will move to version 1.0.0 as soon as its basic practicality and conceptual soundness have been validated by serving multiple real-world clients.

 ## Roadmap

 * [ ] For the included algorithms and current clients, existing editing capabilities seem to suffice.
 Also, to declare a `Graph` property on a `Sendable` reference type, you would need to make that property constant anyway.
 So, development will focus on initializing graphs complete with their edges rather than on mutating existing `Graph` instances (Add those initializers!).
 * [ ] Add tests for all algorithms!
-The test graphs should be complex enough to provide confidence in algorithm correctness.
+The test graphs should be complex enough to establish confidence in algorithm correctness.
 * [ ] Further align with official Swift data structures (What would Apple do?):
-    * [ ] Provide an arsenal of synchronous and asynchronous filtering- and mapping functions.
-The existing `subGraph` function should probably rather be some kind of filter over node IDs.
     * [ ] Align node access with the API of `Dictionary` (subscripts etc.)
-    * [ ] Add the usual suspects of applicable protocol conformances (`Sequence`, `Collection`, `Codable` etc.)
+    * [ ] Add the usual suspects of applicable protocol conformances (`Sequence`, `Collection`, `Codable`, expressibility by literals, etc.)
+    * [ ] Add synchronous and asynchronous filtering- and mapping functions.
+The existing `subGraph` function should probably rather be some kind of filter over node IDs, unless we employ set operations, or both ...
     * [ ] Compare with- and learn from API and implementation of [Swift Collections](https://github.com/apple/swift-collections)
-* [ ] Add more algorithms (based on the needs of Codeface):
+* [ ] Add more algorithms (starting with the needs of Codeface):
     * [ ] Make existing algorithms compatible with cyclic graphs (two of them are still not)
     * [ ] General purpose graph traversal algorithms (BFT, DFT, compatible with potentially cyclic graphs)
     * [ ] Better ways of topological sorting
-    * [ ] Approximate the [minimum feedback arc set](https://en.wikipedia.org/wiki/Feedback_arc_set), so Codeface can guess "faulty" or unintended dependencies, i.e. the least amount of dependence that needs to be cut in order to avoid cycles.
+    * [ ] Approximate the [minimum feedback arc set](https://en.wikipedia.org/wiki/Feedback_arc_set), so Codeface can guess "faulty" or unintended dependencies, i.e. the fewest dependencies that need to be cut in order to break all cycles.
 * [ ] Possibly optimize performance – but only based on measurements and only if measurements show that the optimization yields significant acceleration.
-Optimizing the algorithms might be more important than optimizing the data structure itself.
+Optimizing the algorithms might be more effective than optimizing the data structure itself.